ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/on-premises.md

 This document describes how to set up an on-premises Ray cluster, i.e., to run Ray on bare metal machines, or in a private cloud.
 We provide two ways to start an on-premises cluster.

-* You can **manually set up** the Ray cluster by installing the Ray package and starting the Ray processes on each node.
+* You can [manually set up](./on-premises.html#manually-set-up-a-ray-cluster) the Ray cluster by installing the Ray package and starting the Ray processes on each node.
-* Alternatively, if you know all the nodes in advance and have ssh access to them, you should start the Ray cluster using the **cluster-launcher**.
+* Alternatively, if you know all the nodes in advance and have ssh access to them, you should start the Ray cluster using the [cluster-launcher](./on-premises.html#using-ray-cluster-launcher).

 ## Manually Set up a Ray Cluster